Java All Versions And Features - which version should be used

 Java 11 is a major release of the Java programming language, released on September 21, 2018.
 It includes a number of new features and improvements, including:

-• A new var keyword, which can be used to declare local variables without specifying their type.
+keyword, which can be used to declare local variables without specifying their type. - A new

 Java 11 is a significant release that brings a number of new features and improvements to the Java programming language.
 These features make Java more powerful, efficient, and flexible, and they are sure to be welcomed by Java developers.